Table of Contents

 Having the option to choose between the electronic and optical viewfinder is all that I ask, Living inside the electronic viewfinder on blinding bright sunny days, with a custom display menu that can show you the settings that you want to see.

 Or choose the optical viewfinder and try to shoot old school like the film days, making the experience more rewarding, and saving battery as well.

 For people like me, the viewfinder placement can make or break a camera.
 Last year I purchased the X-T3 and although I think it's an incredible camera and the best bang for the buck that Fujifilm offers, I could not deal with the location of the viewfinder.
 And that is just my personal preference.

 All the X100 cameras have a leaf shutter, this is a special shutter type that is built into the lens, not the body of the camera.
 The most common benefits of the leaf shutter are:

 - Being able to sync flash at faster speeds.

 You might think that's not important, what's the big deal of having a shutter noise?
 But close-up photos are harder to get if the camera and your shooting style are intrusive and disrespectful.

 I personally really dislike YouTubers making videos about invading people's privacy, shoving cameras in their faces and trying to be as disrespectful as possible.

-So to me, the shutter noise matters, the leaf shutter gives you the quality and results of a mechanical shutter, without the setbacks of an electronic shutter, things like the massive rolling shutter, or the jello effect etc
+So to me, the shutter noise matters, the leaf shutter gives you the quality and results of a mechanical shutter, without the setbacks of an electronic shutter, things like the massive rolling shutter, the jello effect etc.